Second Mortgage Loans Australia

 -

-No documented or realistic exit strategy
+Weak or unclear exit strategy

 -